 5. Email Marketing

-To be fair, email marketing is still a huge part of internet marketing, and deserves its own section.
+And to be fair, email marketing is still a huge part of internet marketing, and deserves its own section.
 But it’s not something for an internet marketing novice to jump into, so we’ll just link you to our blog post about it here.

 So that’s it!
 We’ve gone through the main categories of internet marketing.
 You now know that online marketing works, traditional advertising is out, and that each method of internet marketing is suited for different purposes.